Or-Tal/ComputerVision-Ex3/README.md

 ## running instructions:
   ### Part1: run on example
   1. download all files to single folder
-  2. run from cmd example: python ./find_fundamental_matrix.py
+  2. run from cmd example: python3 ./eight_point_alg.py

 ## Part 2:
   1. Show how the linear triangulation method extends to n>2 images